 Most white dwarf stars shine at the cost of cooling, but not all.
 Using the wonderful Gaia DR2 data, I discovered some weired high-mass white dwarfs stopping their cooling when they reach a specific mass-dependent temperature.
 This slowing-down or “stop” of cooling produces a “trafic jam” on the white dwarf cooling tracks, and was named the “Q branch” on the Hertzsprung–Russell diagram.
 The corresponding temperature of the Q branch is around the freezing temperature of the Coulomb plasma in white dwarf cores.
 Using kinematics as an indicator of stellar true age, We demonstrated that the “stop” of cooling is several billion years long, and canno be created by crystallization alone.
-We also show that another mechanism, i.e., the settling of the neutron-rich 22Ne, can possibly produce this cooling anomaly.
-It seems a conspiracy of nature that the effect of 22Ne settling is peaked around the white dwarf freezing temperature!
-Here is our paper, the catalog of high-mass white dwarfs used in the study
+I show that another mechanism, i.e., the gravitational settling of neutron-rich 22Ne enhanced by distillation, can produce this cooling anomaly.
+Here are my papers for the discovery and theory.
+Also see below for illustrations.

 WD_early.csv